-The Allure of Hooking Up With People on Vacation
+What Is the Allure of Hooking Up with People on Vacation?

 What is it about a holiday fling that people find so alluring?

 Does physiology cause people to hook up on vacation?

 Part of the attraction of a vacation encounter involves the idea of living out a fantasy, but much of the appeal is physiological, according to Massachusetts-based breakup and relationship coach Emmi Fortin.

 The anticipation and excitement of meeting a person on vacation releases chemicals, such as adrenaline and dopamine, that hype up our nervous systems, serving up a drug-like "hit" of happiness, she explained.

 She said those same chemicals help us attract potential holiday hookups in the first place.

 "Many times, we are already in a higher-vibe state when on vacation, because we are laughing more, doing fun things or spending time with people we enjoy," Fortin said.